zishone/mongorestorm-server/README.md

 # mongorestorm
-A REST server for commonly used mongodb-driver functionalities.
+A REST server for commonly used mongodb-driver operations.